xt99/jQuery-Validation-Engine/README.md

 ### showPrompt (promptText, type, promptPosition, showArrow)

 Displays a prompt on a given element.
 Note that the prompt can be displayed on any element an id.

-The method four parameters:
+The method takes four parameters:
-1. the text which shows in the prompt
+1. the text of the prompt itself
-2. a type which defined the visual look of the prompt: 'pass' (green), 'load' (black) anything else (red)
+2. a type which defines the visual look of the prompt: 'pass' (green), 'load' (black) anything else (red)
 3. an optional position: either "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
 Defaults to *"topRight"*
 4. an optional boolean which tells if the prompt should display a directional arrow